aap-app/carpooling/replit.md

 - @replit/vite-plugin-runtime-error-modal for error overlays
 - @replit/vite-plugin-cartographer for code navigation
 - tsx for TypeScript execution in development

+**Authentication**
+- passport for authentication middleware
+- passport-local for local strategy
+- openid-client for OpenID Connect (Replit Auth)
+- express-session for session management
+- connect-pg-simple for PostgreSQL session store
+- memoizee for caching OIDC configuration

 **Database**
 - @neondatabase/serverless for PostgreSQL connections